eunicecallueng/Wireshark-Issue-Simulations/04.HTTP-vs-HTTPS/README.md

 ![HTTP TCP Stream](./http_tpc_stream.png)

-Right then and there, you can clearly see the unencrypted username and password (`user=PinoyAdmin&pass=Bagsik1234`) in plain text!
+Right then and there, you can clearly see the **unencrypted username and password** (`user=TESTADMIN&pass=TESTPASSWORD`) in plain text!
 It really opened my eyes to how easy it is for someone to harvest data if you're browsing on a public Wi-Fi network without encryption.

 ![Unencrypted HTTP logins](./unencxrypted_pass.png)